safra36/RageMP-BigData/README.md

     @param player valid muliplayer player object
     @param eventName the event which is defined on client-side (just a normal event name)
     @param DataArray It's an array of data like how player.call works, and it supports all types of data (objects, numbers, strings with no effect on the typing!)
- */
-player.callBig(eventName, DataArray, dataReceived)
+    @callback dataReceived Optinal callback triggers when the data is received in full by the client */ player.callBig(eventName, DataArray, dataReceived)